National Healthy Kids Day puts spotlight on importance of youth fitness

 As part of its 60th Anniversary, the Council has launched the #0to60 Campaign aimed to help Americans accelerate their journey to their healthiest life with physical activity and healthy eating habits.
 Healthy Kids Day will be an opportunity for the Council, Hip Hop Public Health and the Y to come together to educate, engage, and empower youth to be active, play sports, and eat healthy.

-The day-long event features three-time Grammy nominee Brady Rymer singing the new #0to60 theme song, dance workshops by Hip Hop Public Health, games and more including the use of IHT’s adidas ZONE for IHT Spirit wrist heart rate monitors.
+The day-long event features three-time Grammy nominee Brady Rymer singing the new #0to60 theme song, dance workshops by Hip Hop Public Health, games and more including the use of IHT’s ZONE wrist heart rate monitors.
 Participants in the dance workshops will be wearing the ZONE monitors and will be getting a real-time look at their heart rates as they perform.
 Following the performance, participants can receive an email with the details of their workout, including how much time they spent exercising in the healthy fitness zone.

 By putting students in touch with their heart rate data, IHT helps teachers empower students to take ownership of their fitness both in school during physical education classes and beyond.
 Multiple studies show that healthy, fit students perform better in academic settings, and it’s never too early to make children aware of that correlation.